MalinkyZubr/Networking/Notes.md

 * the DHCP message process works the same just with a middleman router

 ### Router as DHCP server
-* `ip dhcp excluded-address (ipv4 address range)`: this specifies IP addresses that wont be allocated to DHCP clients
+* `ip dhcp excluded-address (ipv4 address range)`: this specifies IP addresses that wont be allocated to DHCP clients.
+These excluded are called the reserved addresses
+  * if you just include a single address only that address will be blocked from entering dhcp pool
+  * global config mode
 * `ip dhcp pool LAB_POOL` to create DHCP pool and enter DHCP config mode
+  * remember dhcp pools only go on the server
   * subnet of addresses to be assigned to DHCP clients
   * also includes DNS server address and default gateway
 * to configure this range of addresses for the DHCP pool: `network (network address) (network mask / prefix length)`
 * `dns-server (ip)` configures what IP the dhcp will use as the default DNS server
-* `default-router (router ip)` configures what IP dhcp will use as the default gateway IP
+* `default-router (router ip)` configures what IP dhcp will use as the default gateway IP by clients connected to the network
+* `domain-name (domain name)`
 * `lease (num days) (hours) (minutes)` configures the standard lease time for DHCP or `lease infinite` (BAD IDEA)
 * last 3 must be done in DHCP config mode
 * `show ip dhcp binding` shows all current DHCP clients with DHCP addresses
+* `show ip dhcp pool` shows pool information
+* also, to get specific section from command, use |
+  * `do show running-config | section dhcp`

 ### Router as DHCP Relay Agent
 * enter interface config mode for interface connected to subnet with clients that want DHCP
 * `ip helper-address (DHCP server address)` to say what the dhcp server address is.
 For this, you need to have a route, either static or dynamic to the dhcp server
+  * should the configured on the interface closest to the clients that want to use the dhcp
 * remember, there is a special field in the DHCP message called CHADDR, client hardware address.
 This is a representation of the MAC address.
 This is necessary because if the DHCP request is forwarded on a relay, the source mac becomes the mac of the relay

 ### Router as DHCP client